McShnaib/TheEncoder/docs/INSTALL.md

 #### Permission errors on Windows
 - Run Command Prompt as Administrator
-- Or install for user only: `pip install --user spss-prep-tool`
+- Or install for user only: `pip install --user -r requirements.txt`

 #### Python version conflicts
 ```bash